ohusiev/restaurant_order_mgmt_app/README.md

 ## Intro
-This is a project aimed to study a course of Mobile Application Development to develop an application and functionality list for role of a waiter/waitress in a coffee shop.
+This is a project aimed to study a course of Mobile Application Development to develop an application and functionality for role of a waiter/waitress in a coffee shop.

 _Preview of developed screens_